I certainly didn't intend that string of close together posts to be the last thing I posted for so long.

 Then, in late August/early September, I was at Mass and stayed after to pray and a prayer came and went so quickly I barely registered it.
 I didn't say it or give physical words to it and I forgot about it.
 The prayer?
 "Lord, if you want me to cover my head during Mass, I will, but only if a veil is given to me as a gift."

-Less than two weeks later, the priest-friend who went to the beach came to visit us and brought with him a thank you gift for me for inviting him.
+Less than two weeks later, the friend who went to the beach came to visit us and brought a thank you gift for me for the vacation.
 I'm sure I don't have to tell you what that gift was, but in case I do, yes, it was a veil.
 Not just any veil, but the veil I had decided that if I were going to wear one would be the one I would wear.
 As I opened it, that unspoken, barely thought, barely prayed prayer echoed in my heart.
-I told him the prayer and we both just stood in awe.
+I shared the prayer and we both just stood in awe.

 And so, two days later I started covering my head during Mass.
 I've learned to listen to His voice and use prudence to know when is the right time to wear my veil and when I need to not (for example, at my home parish where it would stick out and be a distraction to all around me).
 I have settled into a comfort with covering my head and haven't given it too much thought since then.
 The theological and logical reasons still falling short, but very much feeling like this is what I was supposed to do.

 Then, I found this article: Men, Veils, and the Mystery of Femininity at The Catholic Gentleman.
 There is a lot there that doesn't resonate with me - the problem of the theological reasons continues, as the argument that Mary is always shown with her head covered is not 100% accurate, nor are the reasons given.
 But, there was something different in this article.
 A whisper while I was reading the parts about femininity and the female body.
 All things I already knew in my head, but now read in light of an argument that He won about covering my head and feeling in my heart that it was the right thing to be doing.

 You are my beautiful daughter.